JUDEELRICA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern root and 3 lines after them in a file
+a script that displays all the lines in a file except for patterns containig bin